splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-cloudformation.rst

 Use the Terraform template to connect to Splunk Observability Cloud
 ========================================================================================

 Alternatively, you can also deploy Kinesis Firehose with Terraform.
-See :new-page:`Terraform Setup for Creating Kinesis Firehose to Send CloudWatch Metric Stream <https://github.com/signalfx/aws-terraform-templates/tree/main>`.
+See the :new-page:`Terraform Setup for Creating Kinesis Firehose to Send CloudWatch Metric Stream <https://github.com/signalfx/aws-terraform-templates/tree/main>` GitHub repo.

 The provided Terraform template supports Metric Streams only, and does not offer log support.

+For more information on how to use Terraform to connect to AWS, see :ref:`terraform-config`.